traveloka/ansible-mongod-3.6/README.md

 These variables are not defined by default, but can be passed to the role to modify installation behaviour.

-    - name: mongodb_bind_ip
-      desc: IP address MongoDB should to bind to

     - name: mongodb_keyfile
       desc: local path to keyfile used for replica set synchronization